giftapp/gift-ios/Pods/XCGLogger/README.md

 pod 'XCGLogger', '~> 4.0.0'
 ```

+Specifying the pod `XCGLogger` on its own will include the core framework.
+We're starting to add subspecs to allow you to include optional components as well:

+`pod 'XCGLogger/UserInfoHelpers', '~> 4.0.0'`: Include some experimental code to help deal with using UserInfo dictionaries to tag log messages.

 Then run `pod install`.
 For details of the installation and usage of CocoaPods, visit [it's official web site][cocoapods].

 ###Backwards Compatibility